RapidAPI/DevRel-Stack-Data/guides/posts/web-worker-api/post.md

 ---
 title: Introduction To Web Workers API
 description: This API makes sure that your page is not unresponsive when a script is running in the background.
+In this piece, let's briefly look at web workers and some of its types.
 authors:
     - saad
 categories: